 5. This is NOT a Valentine

-By Carter Higgins, illustrated by Lucy Ruth Cummins
+By Carter Higgins, Illustrated by Lucy Ruth Cummins

 This story highlights the value of friendship in a fun and unique way.
 It helps kids see that caring for others is about thoughtful actions, not just traditional Valentine’s ideas,